substance/examples/notepad/README.md

+**The README reflects the old API, please look at the code files directly**.
+We will update this README in the next days.

 ## Building a Notepad with Substance

 Substance lets you configure your very own text editor.
 Let's walk together through the creation of a simple [Notepad](http://substance.io/demos/notepad) app.
 It can be used like this when ready.